Skip to main content

 • story

-• “For every poignant scene that drives the story forward, the game gives you four other scenes reiterating a point that the player already knows but told through another person, flashbacks filled with nothing except a sentence or two of important information, and attempts at levity when the situation does not call for it.”
+• “For every poignant scene that drives the story forward, the game gives you four other scenes reiterating a point that the player have already known but told through another person, flashbacks that are filled with nothing except a sentence or two of important information and attempts at levity when the situation does not call for it.”

 • gameplay

-• “The gameplay has improved a lot from Monochrome Mobius, with several much needed QoL changes added making the game feel much better to play, although the balances are still pretty whacky sometimes; the graphics also look better though the animations are still very stiff outside of a very few cutscenes; the music is phenomenal as is the case with all the other Utawarerumono games.”
+• “The gameplay has improved a lot from Monochrome Mobius, with several much-needed quality-of-life changes added, making the game feel much better to play, although the balance is still pretty whacky sometimes.
+The graphics also look better, though the animations are still very stiff outside of a few cutscenes; the music is phenomenal as is the case with all the other Utawarerumono games.”

 • “Anyway, while the reason to play this game is the story, I should mention that I think it also has the most refined gameplay in the series!”